SaakshiSingh41/c-programming-practice/README.md

 - **alphabet triangle/** - a nested for loop presenting alphabet triangle
 - **array sum**- provides the sum of every individua row and column in a user provided matrix
 - **transpose**- provides the transpose of a user defined matrix
+- **student database**-enables user to enter data of any desired number os students such as their roll no., name etc.

 ---